What Dog Owners Should Know About Homeowners Insurance

 Are other pets covered?

-Pet policies related to animals other than dogs are usually needed for animals who fall under the exotic pet category.
+If you own an exotic pet, you might need an insurance policy for animals that fall under the exotic pet category.
 There’s a resource insurance providers use, the Exotic Pet Species Index, to help determine if your exotic animal is covered.

-As you might guess, housing tigers, monkeys, and snakes is probably not covered under a typical policy.
-You’ll probably have to purchase a policy written specifically for exotics.
+As you might guess, housing tigers and monkeys isn’t covered under a typical policy.
+You’ll need to purchase a policy explicitly written for exotics.
 Expect high premiums and the highest liability option amount.
-Exotic owners should also note that many states ban ownership of these animals altogether and liability insurance will not be available.
+Exotic owners should also note that many states ban ownership of these animals altogether, and liability insurance will not be available.

 Pets are an important part of family life, especially for military families who derive continuity and comfort from their dogs while moving from home to home.
 Protect yourself and their well-being with homeowners insurance suited for your situation.

-Need more information about pet care while in the military?
+Need more information about caring for your pets while in the military?
 MilitaryByOwner has resources and blogs customized for finding a home with a pet, traveling with animals in tow, and even decorating with pets in mind!